Ackee-Blockchain/wake/docs/language-server.md

 ### Go to implementation

-Find implementations of an unimplemented function or modifier.
+Finds implementations of an unimplemented function or modifier.

 ![Go to implementation preview](images/lsp/go-to-implementation.gif)